paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 {: .prompt-info}
 ## Introduction
 I have watched quite a lot of anime, nearly touching the three-figure mark.
 Yet, only a select few have left a lasting impression.
 These are the stories that resonate deeply with my thought process, the ones that I find myself to keep coming back to during difficult times.
 Such stories often offer meaningful lessons for humanity by exploring the intricacies of society and human nature.
-Of course, philosophy is not confined to anime alone.
-There are stories across all media that will force us to think and reflect upon ourselves.
+Of course, philosophy is not confined to anime alone; there are stories across all media that will force us to think and reflect upon ourselves.
 > To discuss this in detail, I will touch upon the major themes of each show to highlight their philosophical aspects.
 So, this blog is definitely not spoiler-free, but I have tried to minimise them.
 <!-- > Lastly, to discuss in detail, I will have to include major themes of the show to shed light on its philosophical aspects.
 Though, I have tried to only give a high-level overview.
 These are definitely spoilers of the shows.
 So, You have been warned! -->
 {: .prompt-warning}
 ### Organisation
 This blog is divided into four sections: the first section focuses on the individual philosophies that people adopt for their way of living, while the later sections zoom out to look at society as a whole, and the last section culminates in posing the existential question without which this blog would be incomplete, "What does it mean to be 'human'?"
-> Don't worry much about the philosophical jargon; just dive in, and you'll get the essence as you read.\
+> Don't worry much about the philosophical jargon; just dive in, and you will get the essence as you read.\
 Also, don't forget to go through the quotes, as they are closely tied to the explanations :)
 {: .prompt-tip}
 Lastly, the featured anime are all _short_ (under 50 episodes).
 Do give them a try if you like the mentioned themes.